Egersund: Name

-The name "Egersund" derives from the Old Norse name for the strait between Eigerøya and the mainland, which was called Eikundarsund.
-The name of Eigerøy (Old Norse: Eikund) comes from the rich deposits of oak trees since the word eik is the Norwegian word for "oak".
+The town (originally the parish) is named after the Eigersundet strait (Eikundarsund).
+The first element is the genitive case of the name of the island of Eikund (now Eigerøya).
+The name of the island comes from the word eik which means "oak" followed by the suffix -und which means "plentiful of" (i.e. "the island covered with oak trees").
+The last element is sund which means "strait" or "sound".
 The name is among the oldest place names in Norway.
 It can already be found in the form Eikundarsund in the Norse saga of Olav the Holy, written by Icelandic author Snorri Sturlasson in the 13th century.
 From around the year 1000 Olav the Holy's fleet was here often.
 We can also find the name in texts and scaldic poems from Olav's saga.